-Brandon Spalding is in his third season as the head men's cross country coach and assistant men's track & field coach at Washington and Lee University.
-In his first two seasons, the cross country team has qualified for the NCAA Championship once, won the ODAC Championship twice, finished third at the conference meet on two different occasions and he has been named the ODAC Coach of the Year twice.
+Brandon Spalding is in his fifth season as the head men's cross country coach and assistant men's track & field coach at Washington and Lee University.
+In his first four seasons, the cross country team has qualified for the NCAA Championship once, won the ODAC Championship twice, finished third at the conference meet on two different occasions and he has been named the ODAC Coach of the Year twice.
 The two ODAC Titles are the first for the program was since 2007.